micmejia/bible-dump/NKJV/2 Samuel/2 Sam 5.md

 Now David said on that day, "Whoever climbs up by way of the water shaft and defeats the Jebusites (the lame and the blind, _who are_ hated by David's soul), _he shall be chief and captain._" Therefore they say, "The blind and the lame shall not come into the house."

 ###### 9
 Then David dwelt in the stronghold, and called it the City of David.
-And David built all around from [^a]the Millo and inward.
+And David built all around from the Millo and inward.

 ###### 10
 So David went on and became great, and the Lord God of hosts _was_ with him.